For sale phev Kia

 In practice

 With an empty battery owners report around 5.5 l/100km in hybrid mode (owner forums, n≈18, not measured by us), far above the WLTP reference value of 1.0.
 The actual average depends entirely on how often you charge (utility factor); the methodology is in the guide on PHEV consumption.
-The indicative list price rose from about 38,495 euro (peildatum early 2024) to 39,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 38,495 euro (reference date early 2024) to 39,995 euro now, a from-price, no offer and no forecast.

 Points to note